esteevanderwalt/TwitterAnalysis/README.md

   * not related to content
 4. How many people have more than one phone

+####Anomaly detection / Outlier detection
+The definition for abnormal, or outlier, is an element which does not follow the behaviour of the majority.
+- [x] Anomaly detection from Twitter (AnomalyDetection/TwitterAnomalyDetection.md)

 ####Deception indicator
 - euclidian distance
 - eigenvectors